sunilabrahamindia/sunilabraham/articles/herbert-paul.md

   <figcaption>Herbert Paul performing in 2014<br/>Image © Herbert Paul</figcaption>
 </figure>

-Herbert Paul began his career in graphic design in 1993, developing expertise across both creative and production-oriented aspects of the field.
+Herbert began his career in graphic design in 1993, developing expertise across both creative and production-oriented aspects of the field.
 He is skilled in industry-standard design software including Adobe InDesign, Photoshop, CorelDRAW, and Illustrator.

 From April 1995 to September 2019, he worked full-time as Chief Visualizer, Designer, and Production professional at a graphic design company led by John Abraham.
 His tenure spanned over twenty-four years, during which he was responsible for visual concept development, design execution, and production coordination across a wide range of projects.